Skip to content

 Inflation-Protecting Strategies

 Broad equity exposure: historically delivers highest real returns over long horizons.
 TIPS for bond allocation: inflation-linked bonds maintain real value.
 Real estate: historical inflation hedge though periods of underperformance.
 Commodities: volatile but historically correlate with inflation.
 International diversification: protects against single-currency inflation.
-Avoid long-duration nominal bonds and excessive cash: historically worst inflation environments.
+Long-duration nominal bonds and excessive cash have historically fared worst in high-inflation environments.
 Calculator quantifies erosion for static portfolios; strategic asset allocation mitigates but doesn't eliminate inflation risk.

 Example Scenario